sedaatalay/Apache-Spark-Examples-with-Amazon-EMR-and-S3-Services-using-Jupyter-Notebook/README.md

 ## CLI JOB EXECUTION

-<p> - Open the AWS console and navigate to the S3 service.
+### - Open the AWS console and navigate to the S3 service.

 ### - Create an S3 bucket with folders
     - Datasets